BMTLab.ImeiType is a .NET library

 ForceWriteAsString

+If you have suggestions for cleaner build/automation flows, a better project structure, or practices that improve the developer/maintainer experience, I would love to hear them.
 Please feel free to fork this, contribute or let me know if you find a bug.
-Any ideas for improvement are always welcome as well πŸ˜‡
+Any ideas for improvement are always welcome as well π